 GSL's Anchor Library is centrally located on campus at 250 Lemaster in the Anchor Center building.
 It offers more than 24,000 books and resources along with a wide variety of reading materials, including electronic and traditional resources for students age 2 and up and for teacher use.

-Director of Library Services Jan Willis and Early Childhood Librarian Angela Massengale staff the library and hold weekly classes for students in Preschool through 4th Grade.
+Director of Library Services Jan Willis staffs the library.
+Students in Preschool through 4th Grade normally visit weekly.
 Lower and Middle School students have weekly checkout times and use the library as a resource for research, assignments, and personal reading.